YN0t9/discord_token_grabber/README.md

 ## Notes on usage

-- This code was developed for educational and/or personal projects.
+- This code was developed for educational and/or self usage.
 - Any commercial use or modification of the code without express permission is prohibited.
 - Misuse of the code, especially for illegal or unethical purposes, is strictly prohibited.